graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 #### Graphs, fields and arguments recognize attributes to control initialization behavior

-Any attribute that derives from `GraphQLAttribute`, such as `GraphQLAuthorizeAttribute`, can be set on a CLR class or one if its properties, fields, methods or method arguments and is configured for the graph, field type or query argument.
+Any attribute that derives from `GraphQLAttribute`, such as `AuthorizeAttribute`, can be set on a CLR class or one if its properties, fields, methods or method arguments and is configured for the graph, field type or query argument.
 New attributes have been updated or added for convenience as follows: